There is a commitment to high standards of corporate governance throughout the Group.

 The Audit Committee is appointed by the Board for a period of three years and comprises:

-Mr K A Ritchie – Executive Chairman and Audit Committee Chairman
+Mr Keith Ritchie – Non-Executive Chair and Audit Committee Chair

 - Monitor the integrity of the Group’s financial statements and formal announcements relating to the Group’s financial performance, reviewing significant financial reporting judgements contained in them.